 Our net worth statement doesn’t include the following:

 Automobiles and other personal property (< $20K): I drive a nine-year-old Toyota Prius C with 170K miles.
 My wife drives a 13-year-old Honda Pilot.
-Both actually increased their value because of high demand for used cars.
+Both actually increased their value because of the high demand for used cars.
 But we can both agree that they do not amount to much.

 My wife’s company pension (>$250K): Pensions are hard to value.
 If I were to add a lump sum value, it would be at the current present value.
 She will receive $1,753 per month for life if she retires at 55.